-First-year students with special talents in music, theatre, dance, and visual art may receive renewable scholarships up to \$4,000 per year.
-Applicants are evaluated on the basis of an on-campus audition or portfolio presentation, academic record, and any other evidence of special ability.
-Portfolios should be presented or auditions completed by November 1 for students applying under the Early Action I option, December 1 for Early Action II candidates, or by February 1 for Regular Decision applicants.
+First-year students with special talents in music, theatre, dance, and visual art may receive renewable scholarships up to \$8,000 per year.
+Applicants are evaluated on the basis of an audition or portfolio presentation, academic record, and any other evidence of special ability.
 Complete guidelines for auditions and portfolios can be obtained from the Office of Admission or at www.knox.edu/scholarships.